SubhrajitSain/Lunite/README.md

 *   **`main`** → Active development (everything)
 *   **`stable`** → Proven snapshots and stable versions only

 All development happens on `main`.
-When a set of changes is considered stable and well-tested, it is merged into `stable` by me.
+When a set of changes is considered stable and well-tested, it is merged into the `stable` branch.

+When stable versions are released, this branch gets remade completely with only the source code, examples, and files which are of the most importance only.

 Stable releases are made in this branch only.